 Welcome to the SASH Lab!

 Welcome to the Sexual Assault and Sexual Health Lab, directed by Dr. Kathryn Holland.
 In the lab, we study a variety of issues related to sexual assault and sexual health—with the goal of helping people (especially those who are marginalized by their gender and/or sexual identities) live safer and healthier lives by understanding and changing oppressive social institutions and systems.

 The SASH Lab takes a broad approach to understanding sexual assault and sexual health: examining a full range of sexual assault experiences (e.g., unwanted touching, sexual coercion) and many dimensions of sexual health (e.g., sexual communication, satisfaction) in addition to more conventional conceptualizations of “sexual assault” (e.g., rape as defined by law) and “sexual health” (e.g., condom use).
 Some current research interests/areas include:

-- The implementation and effectiveness of formal support systems for sexual assault in higher education and the military, such as university policies shaped by Title IX and Clery (e.g., Title IX, Title VII, Clery Act, mandatory reporting), reporting procedures, resources, and education/prevention programs.
+- The implementation and effectiveness of formal support systems for survivors of sexual assault and harassment, including laws and policies (e.g., Title IX, Title VII, Clery Act, mandatory reporting), reporting procedures, resources, and education/prevention programs.

 - The causes and consequences of gendered aggression (e.g., sexual harassment) and prosocial action (e.g., bystander intervention) in interpersonal interactions.